 Interestingly enough, those claiming to represent the side of consensus don’t have a complete grasp on the meaning of consensus.

 Here, I will speak specifically about the contention that vaccine safety is proven and agreed upon through the consensus of experts.
 On the issue of vaccine safety, have multiple opposing explanatory alternatives been researched in objective detail?
 Specific parts have indeed been researched and the purported safety of vaccines has not only not been proven, it has been proven otherwise.1 Other specific parts have not been researched objectively in detail.
-For example, to this date, there are no long-term prospective unvaccinated versus vaccinated studies looking at total health outcomes in US children who have followed the full schedule versus children who have not been vaccinated.
+For example, to this date, there are no robust long-term prospective unvaccinated versus vaccinated studies looking at total health outcomes in US children who have followed the full schedule versus children who have not been vaccinated.
 There aren’t randomized control trials on the vaccine schedule either because it is claimed that it is “unethical” to do that type of study and leave children without vaccines.
 Vaccines are also labeled as biologicals instead of pharmaceuticals – with this classification they have been able to avoid the FDA research standard.
 The studies used to “prove” safety and refute causation are epidemiological and by methodology cannot even do what they are claiming.2